hoelzro/qbrt/DOCS/instruction_set.md

 and will be made consistent once the instruction set becomes more stable.

+There is almost (but not quite) a one to one match between the qbrt instructions that you write and the compiled instructions that the virtual machine executes.
+An example of this is the ```const``` instruction which compiles to type specific instructions (eg. int or string).

 ## String Instructions

 String operations are very common so get special support as instructions